RechaelLop/RechaelLop/README.md

 My name is Rechael, I am a Cloud Developer interested in developing innovative Cloud Solutions!

-- 🔭 I’m currently working on TaskWise, a To-Do AI Agent.
+- 🔭 I’m currently working on TaskWise, a To-Do Application built using an AI Agent.

 <!--